afarntrog/afarntrog.github.io/posts/solid/open_close_priciniple.md

+---
+layout: post
+title: Open Closed Principle
+---

+# Open Closed Principle
-# Open for extension but closed for modification.
+> Classes should be Open for extension but Closed for modification.

 Back to our example.

 ```python
 class Order:
     items = []